dr. Elien De Bousser (PhD)

 Research focus

-Genomic engineering of CD8 T-lymphocytes is currently extensively exploited in the field of cancer immunotherapy.
-In this application, the patient’s own immune cells are adapted to render them more potent as a therapy to treat cancer.
+Genomic engineering of T-cells is currently extensively exploited in the field of cancer immunotherapy.
+In this so-called CAR T cell therapy, the patient’s own immune cells are adapted to render them more potent as a therapy to treat cancer.
 Despite some great breakthroughs in this field in the last couple of years, improvements are necessary in both efficiency, specificity and safety.
-Attempts are being made to engineer the immune cells in such a way that the cytotoxic activity towards tumor cells is enhanced.
+Attempts are being made to further engineer the immune cells in such a way that the cytotoxic activity towards tumor cells is enhanced.

 Key publications